By: Ronnie Brown on October 16th, 2020

 What Is Woven Wire Mesh?

 Woven wire mesh is best described as a predetermined number of metal wires interlaced together to form a roll or sheet of wire cloth that upholds a specific pattern.
-When weaving mesh, parameters such as wire diameter, opening (aperture) size, micron rating, weave pattern, width, and length can be customized to your specific needs.
+When weaving wire mesh, parameters such as wire diameter, opening (aperture) size, micron rating, weave pattern, width, and length can be customized to your specific needs.

-How Is Woven Wire Mesh Woven?
+How Wire Mesh Is Made

 When woven wire mesh is woven, a designated amount of wires are wrapped around a warp beam that gets placed into a specialized weaving loom.
 The warp wires are then placed into heddle frames that split them into 2 or more sets depending on the weave/pattern of the mesh.